Donald McAlpine: Career

 McAlpine was a physical education teacher in Parkes, New South Wales, Australia.
 He began using a 16mm camera to film athletes preparing for the Melbourne Olympic Games.

 In 1962 he resigned from his teaching job and joined ABC Television as a camera assistant, and was promoted to cameraman in 1965.
 In 1968 he left the ABC to take up a position at the Commonwealth Film Unit (later Film Australia).
 There, he started to learn that there was art in cinematography and filmmaking, and was soon promoted to chief cameraman.

 In Australia, from 1972 to 1981, McAlpine collaborated with Bruce Beresford.
 In 1974 he left Film Australia to work as a freelance DOP.
 McAlpine filmed many of Beresford's early films, including The Adventures of Barry McKenzie, Barry McKenzie Holds His Own, Don's Party, The Getting of Wisdom, Money Movers, Breaker Morant and The Club.
 McAlpine also worked with director Gillian Armstrong on My Brilliant Career.

 Paul Mazursky offered McAlpine work on the film Tempest, released in 1982, and after that, his career took off.
+In 90s he worked with Chris Columbus in many movies, as Mrs Doubtfire.